syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Backstage view visibility

-The Ribbon allows you to show or hide a backstage view visibility using the `IsBackstageOpen` property.
+The Ribbon allows to show or hide a backstage view visibility using the `IsBackstageOpen` property.

 * Through property

-You can directly enable or disable the visibility of backstage view by setting value to the `IsBackstageOpen` property of Ribbon.
+ The visibility of the backstage view can be directly enabled or disabled by setting value to the `IsBackstageOpen` property of Ribbon.

 {% tabs %}
 {% highlight xaml %}